 At Sajari we regularly review the website search interfaces we provide for our customers to ensure they meet the Web Content Accessibility Guidelines (WCAG) guidelines and the Americans with Disabilities Act (ADA) digital standards.
 WCAG are guidelines that are published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium, the international organization dedicated to developing international standards for the internet.

-After conducting our most recent audit I decided to put down some of the different aspects of accessibility that need to be considered when building and managing a search interface.
-As daunting as it may sound, conducting a WCAG compliance audit was not as complicated as I first imagined it to be.
+After conducting our most recent audit we decided to put down some of the different aspects of accessibility that need to be considered when building and managing a search interface.
+As daunting as it may sound, conducting a WCAG compliance audit was not as complicated as we first imagined it to be.

 If you are building a custom search interface or reviewing a site search installation on your website, this blog will guide you to ensure that your website search experience is compliant with WCAG 2.1 AA standards.

-As an aside, I also created this checklist to track my WCAG audit, and it might help if you are running one, too.
+As an aside, we also created this checklist to track my WCAG audit, and it might help if you are running one, too.

-But first I wanted to touch on why accessibility matters.
+But first we wanted to touch on why accessibility matters.